Visit Vienna & Salzburg: Best Tips for Artsy Sightseeing Options

 Consider purchasing a Vienna PASS.
 You can use it to skip the line at popular attractions, get free admission to over 60 attractions including the Belvedere Palace and St. Stephen’s Cathedral, and ride the hop-on hop-off sightseeing bus.
 It’s a pretty good deal and saves you time.

 A less expensive option is the Vienna Flexi PASS that allows you to customize your itinerary.
-Check exactly which attractions they offer to calculate if they’ll save you money.
+Check which attractions they offer to calculate if it’ll save you money.

 Read my suggestions for touring Museums in Vienna.